Capdown

 Capdown is an English punk rock band from Milton Keynes.
-Originally known as Soap, their songs have political themes as alluded to by their name, which is short for Capitalist Downfall.
+Originally known as Soap, their songs have political themes as alluded to by their name, which is a portmanteau of Capitalist Downfall.
 Mixing ska, punk, hardcore, dub, drum and bass, and reggae, Capdown built a reputation around their independent releases and numerous tours.

 Career

+The band members had been playing together since the age of 14.
+The band, originally known as Soap, had sent the demo of the Time For Change EP to the indie Household Name Records in 1998 and had played a gig with Link 80 at the record company's request, which led to them being signed onto the label.
+The EP was released in 1999 under the new name of the band, Capdown (short for Capitalist Downfall).

-In May 2000, the Household Name Records released Capdown's debut album Civil Disobedients.
+In May 2000, Household Name Records released Capdown's debut album Civil Disobedients.
 The album featured hardcore, but also mixed in ska and dub.
 According to Drowned in Sound the album kick started an underground punk scene.
 The album went on to be listed at 76 in the NME's top one hundred list for the decade.
 In the same year Capdown played nearly 250 gigs.

 In early 2001, Capdown toured with a number of established American bands, including Less Than Jake and played the Deconstruction touring festival with Pennywise and Lagwagon.

-In September 2001, Capdown released their second album, Pound for the Sound, receiving positive reviews from Kerrang!
+In September 2001, Capdown released their second album, Pound for the Sound, receiving positive reviews from Kerrang!.
 The following year saw tours with Bad Religion and Hundred Reasons.
+Capdown was featured in the 2002 BBC documentary Brassic Beats about the British ska punk scene.

 In 2003 the band signed to Fierce Panda Records, releasing two EPs: Act Your Rage and New Revolutionaries.
+The former reached the 80th spot on the UK Singles Chart on 10 May 2003.
+As of November 2004, Civil Disobedients and Pound for the Sound have sold more than 30 thousand copies together.

 The band received critical acclaim for their live performances.
+In 2006, Capdown played at the first Slam Dunk Festival.